amjadimdad00/MotionRide/README.md

-# MotionRide
+# MotionRide 🚗💨

-A dynamic application showcasing car animations, including movement and effects.
-Features a visually engaging design with smooth animations and responsive layout.
+A dynamic application showcasing car animations, including movement and effects 🎬.
+Features a visually engaging design with smooth animations ✨ and a responsive layout 🖥️📱.

-## Animation Look
+## Animation Look 📸

 ![Car](/CarAnimation.png)